-We mandate classroom sessions and safety meetings.
+Attending the scheduled classes is mandatory.
 This is how we communicate to you.
-This is where we discuss safety issues, flag colours and their meaning, etc.
+This is where we discuss safety issues, driving techniques, flag colours and their meaning, etc.

 you must have an in-car instructor

 When drivers go on the track, in-car instruction is provided.
 Instructors work with all levels of drivers.
 Sign-offs may occur with intermediate and advanced drivers, with the incar and chief instructor's approval, weather and track conditions permitting.
 This allows an experienced driver to work in solitude to improve their technique.
 The assigned instructor can "check-in" with them at any point and is "on-call" should the driver request them.
 Signed-off drivers are identified so pit staff are aware that they may drive without an instructor.
 Drivers not signed off and without an instructor are not permitted onto the track.